Woman Don't You Cry for Me: Background

 Harrison started writing the song in Gothenburg, Sweden, in 1969.
 Along with his friend, fellow guitarist Eric Clapton, Harrison was on a European tour at the time with Delaney & Bonnie and Friends.
 Delaney Bramlett handed Harrison a bottleneck slide guitar, which he immediately began to play around with.
 One of the first results of Harrison's discovery of this instrument was "Woman Don't You Cry For Me".
 He later said that the title of the song might have been suggested by Bramlett.
 The song almost went on his 1970 triple album All Things Must Pass, but instead appeared on Thirty Three & 1/3, released in 1976.
-In May 1977, it also appeared as the B-side to the third single off the album in the UK, "It's What You Value".
+In May 1977, it appeared as the B-side to the third single from the album in the UK, "It's What You Value".

-"Woman Don't You Cry for Me" is one of several bottleneck-inspired Harrison tunes from the period − "Sue Me, Sue You Blues", "I Dig Love", "Māya Love" and "Hari's on Tour (Express)" being others.
+"Woman Don't You Cry for Me" is one of several bottleneck-inspired Harrison songs from the period − "Sue Me, Sue You Blues", "I Dig Love", "Māya Love" and "Hari's on Tour (Express)" being others.
 The song is in open E.